 The ability of L. pneumophila to grow in a diverse array of protozoan hosts allows us to examine the molecular determinants of host-range and the evolution of microbial pathogenesis in nature.
 In fresh water and soil, L. pneumophila is destined to encounter a large number of amoebal species.
 This necessitates a virulence strategy that can compensate for host variation and thus, the accumulation of host-specific virulence factors.
 Using genetics and functional genomics, we compare and contrast the repertoires of virulence proteins required for growth in a broad assortment of hosts, how the network of molecular interactions differs between hosts and the mechanisms by which L. pneumophila copes with this variation.
 By examining how virulence strategies acquired for growth in amoebae can be used in mammalian hosts, we are defining how this interaction promotes the transition of bacterial pathogens from their environmental reservoirs to humans, bridging the gap between the ecology of microbial pathogens and disease.

-O'Connor TJ, Zheng H, VanRheenen SM, Ghosh S, Cianciotto NP, Isberg RR.
-(2016) Iron Limitation Triggers Early Egress by the Intracellular Bacterial Pathogen Legionella pneumophila.
+O’Connor TJ, Zheng H, VanRheenen SM, Ghosh S, Cianciotto NP, Isberg RR (2016) Iron triggers early egress by the intracellular bacterial pathogen Legionella pneumophila.
 Infect Immun.
-84:2185-97.
+84:2185-2197.

-O'Connor TJ, Adepoju Y, Boyd D, Isberg RR.
-(2011) Minimization of the Legionella pneumophila genome reveals chromosomal regions involved in host range expansion.
-Proc Natl Acad Sci USA.
-108:14733-14740.
+O’Connor TJ, Adepoju Y, Boyd D, Isberg RR (2011) Minimization of the Legionella pneumophila genome reveals chromosomal regions involved in host range expansion.
+Proc Natl Acad Sci 108:14733-14740.

-Isberg RR, O’Connor TJ, Heidtman H (2009) The Legionella pneumophila replication vacuole: making a cosy niche inside host cells.
-Nat Rev Microbiol 7:13-24.
+Isberg RR, O’Connor TJ, Heidtman M (2009) The Legionella pneumophila replication vacuole: making a cosy niche inside host cells.
+Nature Reviews Microbiology 7:13-24.